basavyr/163Lu-New-TSD4-Formalism/Code/CPP/5params/double_shift/description.md

 🌟 The results for the contour plots can be seen in the graphical representations shown below, for each of the four spins that correspond to the bands 1,2,3, and 4, respectively.

-📉 The contour plots were evaluated for spins that belong to each band, and the 2nd spin of each band (from the band-head upwards) is considered for evaluation.
+📉 The contour plots were evaluated for the 2nd spin of each band (from the band-head upwards).

 ![contours-svg](../../../../Resources/Output_Graphs/double-shift/Contour-Grid_doubleShift.png)